telerik/winforms-docs/telerik-cab-enabling-kit/getting-started/starting-the-sample-application.md

 		Run it and the choosen sample application will start.

->Please note that you need to have RadContols fow WinForms suite installed, before attempting to run the demo projects.
+>note Please note that you need to have RadContols fow WinForms suite installed, before attempting to run the demo projects.
+>